-What to Know Before Travelling to Colombia: Safety, Currency, Customs
+What to Know Before Traveling to Colombia: Safety, Currency, Customs

-Discover the magic of Colombia with handy tips on safety, currency, and cultural customs.
-Get ready for an unforgettable journey filled with warmth and smiles.
+Discover the allure of Colombia with handy tips on safety, currency, and cultural customs.
+Prepare for a genuine adventure filled with warmth and smiles.

 Colourful buildings in Guatape, Colombia, with people on the street and a small vehicle.

-Colombia is a country that will enchant you with its warm-hearted people, music, nature, and vibrant colours.
-To truly and peacefully experience it, there are a few important things you should know before packing your backpack.
+Colombia is a country that will enchant you with the warmth of its people, its music, nature, and its vivid colours.
+But to truly and peacefully experience it, there are a few important things you should know before packing your backpack.

 Safety – live freely, but be cautious

-Colombia was long a symbol of instability, but today it is very different.
-However, that doesn’t mean you should forget your common sense:
+For a long time, Colombia was a symbol of instability, but today it is very different.
+However, this doesn't mean you should forget common sense:

 • Avoid walking at night in unfamiliar or isolated neighbourhoods.

-• Don’t openly display expensive tech (cameras, phones, watches) in busy areas.
+• Don’t show off expensive gear (cameras, phones, watches) in busy places.

 • Use trusted taxis or apps like Uber or DiDi.